Unless the Office of Financial Aid informs you otherwise, the requirements for students applying for Colgate aid are as follows:

 able to take such circumstances into account; but with further documentation, such as might be requested during the course of a financial aid appeal, we are sometimes able to make adjustments.

-.
-The Noncustodial PROFILE process begins after completion of the custodial parent's PROFILE.
+completion of the custodial parent's profile.
 Filing instructions will be provided by CSS electronically.

 2) Tax Returns

-In order to be considered for financial aid, you and your parent(s) are required by April 1
+Students and parent(s) are required by April 1

 Your financial aid application will only be reviewed once all required documents have been received.
 Providing false information in order to obtain financial aid will result in the cancellation of any aid.